githubcdr/Docker/Logstash2/README.md

-Latest Logstash, Elasticsearch and Kibana running in Docker.
+Latest Logstash, Elasticsearch and Kibana, ready to collect your logs.

+This is the source of cdrocker/elk, please feel free to use and or improve :)